GauravSahani1417/OpenCV-Implementaion/README.md

 ![](output-onlinepngtools.png)

-### Also worked on the Car detection model, using OpenCV, using Haar-cascades.
+### Also worked on the Car detection model, using OpenCV, using Haar-cascades, which can be shown as,